Uganda National Theatre, Uganda - Things to Do in Uganda National Theatre

 Insider Tips

-Learn a few basic Luganda phrases like 'webale' (thank you) - locals appreciate the effort and it enhances cultural interactions
+Learn a few basic Luganda phrases like 'Webale' (thank you) to connect better with performers and local audiences

 Explore Activities in Uganda National Theatre